BitBotFactory/MikaLendingBot/docs/configuration.rst

     - If set to 0, same as if commented.
     - If disabled, will check if ``maxpercenttolend`` is enabled and use that if it is enabled.
     - Setting this overwrites ``maxpercenttolend``
-    - This is a global setting for the raw value of coin that will be lended if the coins lending value is under ``maxtolendrate``
+    - This is a global setting for the raw value of coin that will be lent if the coins lending value is under ``maxtolendrate``
     - Has no effect if current rate is higher than ``maxtolendrate``
     - If the remainder (after subtracting ``maxtolend``) in a coin's balance is less than ``minloansize``, then the remainder will be lent anyway.
 Otherwise, the coins would go to waste since you can't lend under ``minloansize``